josev2046/electric-cafe/README.md

 # JV's integrated synth workstation

 ## Overview
-This document outlines the signal architecture, MIDI synchronisation, and physical cabling requirements of my unified synth rig comprising my Arturia MiniBrute, Behringer TD-3-MO-AM, and Korg MS2000BR.
+This document outlines the signal architecture, MIDI synchronisation, and physical cabling requirements of my unified synth rig comprising the Arturia MiniBrute, Behringer TD-3-MO-AM, and a Korg MS2000BR.

 The configuration leverages a **serial audio path** and a **daisy-chain MIDI topology** to ensure total interconnectivity, allowing for advanced filtering and temporal processing across all units.

-This configuration provides a robust, "DAWless" workflow while maintaining the ability to record a polished stereo master via the USB interface.
+This configuration provides a robust, "DAWless" workflow focused on high-fidelity analog signal preservation.
 The serial routing allows for unique sound design possibilities that traditional parallel mixing cannot achieve.

 ---